zaksabeast/3ds-Plug-n-play/README.md

 Plugins for all games are loaded from `/pnp/<file>.wasm`.
 Plugins for specific games are loaded from `/pnp/<title_id>/<file>.wasm`.

+## Uninstalling

+n3ds + o3ds:

+- Delete `/luma/sysmodules/0004013000CB9702.cxi`
+- Use FBI to uninstall pnp launcher (0004010000CB9700)

+o3ds should also:

+- Delete `/luma/sysmodules/0004013000CB9802.cxi`
+- Remove the gen 7 mode 3 patch `/luma/titles/<gen 7 title id>/exheader.bin` if it exists

+If you used pnp before the cxi change, uninstall the pnp sysmodule and pnp mode 3 sysmodule 0004013000CB9702 and 0004013000CB9802 too.

+Be careful not to uninstall the wrong thing!

 ## Mode 3

 2ds/o3ds support for extended memory games is supported, but launching the plugin isn't an ideal experience yet, so a launch method isn't included in the releases.
 Please open an issue if you'd like to help improve this.